zscaler/terraform-aws-zpa-app-connector-modules/modules/nat_gateway_set/README.md

-# Palo Alto Networks NAT Gateway Set Module for AWS
+# Zscaler Private Access (ZPA) NAT Gateway Set Module for AWS

 A Terraform module for deploying a NAT Gateway set in AWS cloud.
 The "set" means that the module will create an identical/similar NAT Gateway in each specified Availability Zone.